Button 1 (Top) — take a measurement, or wake the laser if it's timed out.

 Note · BLE naming

-Each DiscoX ships with a unique Bluetooth name in the format SAP6_[Nickname] — for example SAP6_Dragon.
-Change it via the settings file (see below), or request a specific name before assembly.
+Each DiscoX ships with a unique Bluetooth name, this can be changed from within the settings.json config file by changing the ble_name config item.
+Change it via the settings file, or request a specific name before assembly.
+Note the name has a limit of 20 characters.

 Settings